Fred H. Nomme

 Fred Harald Nomme (born 21 February 1946) is a Norwegian diplomat.

 He was born in Sandefjord, and studied business administration at the University of Minnesota and San Francisco State College.
-He had a varied career outside of the diplomacy; he has worked at the University of Bergen, University of Oslo, Norwegian Shipowners' Association and as Private Secretary to Her Royal Highness the Crown Princess of Norway (currently Queen Sonja).
-From 1991 to 1994 he was a section leader in the Lillehammer Olympic Organising Committee, and during the 1994 Winter Olympics itself he was Chief of Protocol for the Games.
+He worked at the University of Bergen, University of Oslo, Norwegian Shipowners' Association and as pivate secretary to Her Royal Highness the Crown Princess of Norway (currently Queen Sonja).
+From 1991 to 1994 he was a section leader in the Lillehammer Olympic Organising Committee and Chief of Protocol at the Olympic Winter Games at Lillehammer in 1994.

-Before becoming an ambassador, he had varied positions as diplomat in Norwegian embassies in Saudi Arabia, Morocco, France and the United States.

-In 1995 he was appointed as Norway's ambassador to Nigeria.
-Since September 1995 he was also the ambassador to Benin, Togo, Ghana and Cameroon.
-Already in November 1995 he was recalled from Nigeria, following the execution of Ken Saro-Wiwa and the Ogoni Nine.
+He had positions as diplomat in Norwegian embassies in Saudi Arabia, Morocco, France and the United States.
+He was appointed as Norway's ambassador to Nigeria in 1995 and was also ambassador to Benin, Togo, Ghana and Cameroon.
+In November 1995 he was recalled from Nigeria, following the execution of Ken Saro-Wiwa and the Ogoni Nine.
 He returned to Nigeria in 1996.
-In September 1998 Nomme moved on to become ambassador in Malaysia.
-From the next year he doubled as ambassador to Brunei as well.
-In 2005 he was named Consul General in Shanghai, PR China, and in November 2010 he became Norway's ambassador to Morocco.
+In September 1998 he was appointed as ambassador to Malaysia.
+In 1996 he was appointed ambassador to Brunei as well.
+He was Norway´s consul general in Shanghai from 2005 to 2011, and was Norway's ambassador to Morocco from 2011 to 2014.
 He retired from the Norwegian Foreign Service in 2014.

-In 2000 he was decorated as Commander of the Royal Norwegian Order of Merit.
+Nomme is Commander of the Royal Norwegian Order of Merit, awarded in 2000.